 This command will ask if you are sure you want to continue on a live environment, tell it yes.

-Once the database is setup we then need to seed the database with service information.
+Once the database is setup we then need to seed the database with nest information.
 To do so, run the command below.

 php artisan db:seed